mArkUs0fkElt/intro-exercises/README.md

 Exercise 2
 ==========

-Us the HTML article from theonion.com that you just formatted from exercise 1.
+Use the HTML article from theonion.com that you just formatted from exercise 1.

 ### Instructions ###